 Emotion: the mechanism through which customer loyalty is created

-Given the demonstrated impact of customer loyalty on firms’ performance, it’s worthwhile to explore in more detail the specific drivers of customer loyalty and the link to customer satisfaction.
+Given the demonstrated impact of customer loyalty on firms’ performance, it’s worthwhile to explore more deeply the specific drivers of customer loyalty and the link to customer satisfaction.

 A good starting point is this tweet, highlighted in last week’s Week in Review, from serial entrepreneur Sim Shagaya: